bavithaboina/RevenueDashboard/README.md

     <img height:"50" width:"50" src="https://github.com/bavithaboina/RevenueDashboard/blob/main/img/trend_by_key_metrics.jpg">
     </div>
    You can observe that RevPar is changing in accordance with occupancy%  and ADR is almost constant.
-   Therefore it means the pricing strategy used is flat pricing .So there is a room to incorporate any other pricing strategy like weekday/weekend Pricing or Dynamic Pricing
+   Therefore it means the pricing strategy used is flat pricing .So there is a room to incorporate any other pricing strategy like weekday/weekend Pricing or Dynamic Pricing.

    * **Weekday/Weekend Pricing** : Set the price based on the day whether it is weekday or weekend.Generally on weekends the price is ususally high.So you can set accordingly.

        NOTE : In hotels